-In May 2021, the Company entered into a new forward starting swap designated as a cash flow hedge on forecasted debt.
+In May 2021, the Company entered into a forward starting swap designated as a cash flow hedge on forecasted debt.
 The forward starting swap reduces the variability of cash flow payments for the Company by converting the variable interest rate on the Company's forecasted variable interest long-term debt to that of a fixed interest rate.
 Accordingly, as part of the forward starting swap, the Company exchanges, at specified intervals, the difference between floating and fixed interest amounts based on \$200 million of notional principal amount.
-The effective date of the swap is November 2022 with the full swap maturing in November 2025.
-The fair value of the derivative instrument was \$11.0 million and \$0.3 million as of June 30, 2022 and June 30, 2021, respectively, which is recorded within other long-term assets on the Consolidated Balance Sheet.
+The effective date of the swap was November 2022 with the full swap maturing in November 2025.
+The fair value of the derivative instrument was \$15.4 million and \$11.0 million as of June 30, 2023 and June 30, 2022, respectively, which is recorded within other assets on the Consolidated Balance Sheet.